tranngo/Stock-Portfolio-Management/README.md

 ### Upload Stock Transactions to Portfolio

 ![image](https://user-images.githubusercontent.com/31317867/99161253-3a081680-26a5-11eb-9b62-3a89047b2c17.png)
 **Figure 4.** *Upload stock transaction modal*.
-Users can upload multiple stock transactions to their portfolio by uploading a CSV file.
+Users can add multiple stock transactions to their portfolio by uploading a CSV file.